axieinfinity/ronin-documentation/docs/stake/delegate.md

 ![Success](<./success.jpg>)

 # View your delegations
-You can clink **My staking** to view the list of validators that you delegated to.
+You can click **My staking** to view the list of validators that you delegated to.

 ![View](<./MyStaking.jpg>)